kenpat06/credit-suisse-crowd-funding/STACKTRACE.md

 # Stacktrace

+*THIS IS RESOLVED* - 14 September 2016 - See Github issues on [Finatra 349](https://github.com/twitter/finatra/issues/349) and also [Finatra 350](https://github.com/twitter/finatra/issues/350)

 Try as hard as I might, I failed to get Finatra's feature test capabilities working

 The `CrowdSourceServerFeatureTest` test produced a stacktrace